mrocklin/mrocklin.github.io/usage-based-pricing.md

 1. We have a product people love
 2. But we weren't selling it well
 3. So we hired AEs (new!)
-4. They're working out fantastically (new!)
+4. They're working out fantastically well (new!)

+Hooray 🎉!
+The bottom of our funnel now flows decently and our revenue is dramatically increasing (easy to increase a lot when it's low 🙂)

-Now our biggest problem is figuring out pricing so that we capture a more of the value we generate for customers while also making them feel good about paying us.
+However, now we have a differet problem.
+Pricing.
+Today our biggest problem is figuring out pricing so that we capture a more of the value we generate for customers while also making them feel good about paying us.
 This problem is tricky.

 Today, we do usage-based pricing.
 This was good for a while, but ended up being a bit of a dead end for us.
 Let's talk through why.